 Very clear concept.
 Voice-over reading a text from Kafka, menacing drone sounds, on the image level: Europa and its centres of financial power and security business in the north, and the south and it's migrant camps and border structures...
 Though have I seen something new?
 What is the message here?
 In my opinion; borders aren't the problem.
 It's our need for security because we still feel uneasy with existence

-Good intentions dipped in elitism.
-O'Sullivan's approach is cold and calculated and his images too sterile and academic.
+Good intentions; elitist approach.
+O'Sullivan's style is cold and too calculated and & images too sterile and academic.
 Considering how many lives are destroyed and ended everyday by the walls of the film, the director remains curiously unengaged, bordering on class tourism.
 No level of research & filmmaking skills can help you understand and portray this topic if you are living firmly on the wrong side of the wall.

 Innovative idea that deserves praise.
 Kafka's story is well illustrated by shots of modern day walls.
 Unfortunately, the dialogue is mainly one way; the narration doesn't add anything substantial to what we see.
 And as the images themselves are presented devoid of context, history and explanation, the film ultimately fails to come to terms with the more pressing challenge of understanding the world in which we live.

 Interesting and fresh take on borders, walls, immigration, architecture and psychology.
 It ventures surprisingly deep into our very nature - where the idea and need for walls and exclusion really comes from...
 The cinematography conveys the oppressive feel of architecture, you can almost feel how it crushes you into the ground, just like "authority" does.
 Using Kafka as a source is thoughtful and works rather well.